 We depend on checking and savings deposit account balances and other forms of client deposits as our primary source of funding for our lending activities.
-Our future growth will largely depend on our ability to maintain and grow a strong deposit base and our ability to retain our largest trust clients, many of whom are also depositors.
-We may not be able to grow and maintain our deposit base.
-The account and deposit balances can decrease when clients perceive alternative investments, such as the stock market or real estate, as providing a better risk/return tradeoff.
-If clients, including our trust clients, move money out of bank deposits and into investments (or similar deposit products at other institutions that may provide a higher rate of return), we could lose a relatively low cost source of funds, increasing our funding costs and reducing our net interest income and net income.
+Our business depends on our ability to maintain and grow a strong deposit base, including our ability to retain our largest trust clients, many of whom are also depositors, which we may not be able to do.
+A deterioration in economic conditions or the loss of confidence in financial institutions may result in deposit outflows, increase our cost of funding and limit our access to some of our customary sources of liquidity, including, but not limited to, inter-bank borrowings and borrowings from the Federal Reserve and FHLB.
+In addition, account and deposit balances may decrease when clients perceive alternative investments, such as the stock market or real estate, as providing a better risk/return tradeoff.
+Furthermore, the portion of our deposit portfolio that is comprised of large uninsured deposits may be more likely to be withdrawn rapidly under adverse economic conditions.
+If our clients, including our trust clients, move money out of bank deposits, into investments or to other financial institutions, we could lose a relatively low cost source of funds, increasing our funding costs and reducing our net interest income and net income.
 We also have increased risks from losses of bank deposit clients due to the large deposits we hold from certain clients.
-For example, as of December 31, 2021, 15.5% of our total deposits consisted of our 10 largest depositors.
+For example, as of December 31, 2022, 26.0% of our total deposits consisted of our 10 largest depositors.
 Loss of any one of these deposit clients would have an outsized impact on our results of operations.
 Additionally, any such loss of funds could result in lower loan originations, which could materially negatively impact our growth strategy.